 Now you drive your team to start producing content that will help your customers to be more successful.
 Some examples are:

 - How to videos

 - Inspiring articles written by experts

-- White papers that goes deeper into a subject
+- White papers that go deeper into a subject

-You need to create all type of content that will increase the benefit customers experience using your solution or service.
-The more value you deliver the higher chance you will get a fan.
+You need to create all type of content that will increase the benefits customers experience using your solution or service.
+The more value you deliver, the higher chance you will get a fan.

 How to find brilliant ideas for content

 2003 I started to work for Mentice, a company designing medical simulation software and hardware for endovascular procedures.
 My new job was a real challenge for me.
 First of all, I have never worked in health, secondly the vertical is heavily regulated, and for the third, I did not have a clue what endovascular was.